kythrasuntamer/Secure-Faherheit-to-Celsius-conversion-in-C/README.md

 This shows promise from a brand new developer in the language.

-compile with cl.exe /nologo /Ox /MT /W0 /GS- /DNDEBUG /I "C:\Users\rto\Downloads" faherheit_to_celsius.c /link /OUT:faherheit_to_celsius.exe /SUBSYSTEM:CONSOLE /MACHINE:x64
+compile with cl.exe /nologo /Ox /MT /W0 /GS- /DNDEBUG /I "path to the .h file" faherheit_to_celsius.c /link /OUT:faherheit_to_celsius.exe /SUBSYSTEM:CONSOLE /MACHINE:x64